-Kurt W. Hoff has served as Vice President of Worldwide Sales for Silicon Laboratories since July 2007.
+Kurt W. Hoff has served as our Senior Vice President of Worldwide Sales since April 2012.
+He previously served as our Vice President of Worldwide Sales from July 2007 to April 2012.
 From 2005 until July 2007, he managed the company's European sales and operations.
 Prior to joining Silicon Laboratories in 2005, Mr. Hoff served as president, Chief Executive Officer and director of Cognio.
 Mr. Hoff also managed the operations and sales of C-Port Corporation, a network processor company acquired by Motorola in May 2000.
 Additionally, Mr. Hoff spent 10 years in various sales positions at AMD.
 Mr. Hoff holds a B.S. in Physics from the University of Illinois and an M.B.A. from the University of Chicago.

-Jonathan D. Ivester has served as Senior Vice President of Worldwide Operations since June 2008.
-He served as Vice President of Worldwide Operations since May 2005.
+Jonathan D. Ivester has served as our Senior Vice President of Strategic Operations since July 2013.
+He previously served as Senior Vice President of Worldwide Operations from May 2005 to June 2008.
 He joined Silicon Laboratories in September 1997 as Vice President.
 Previously, Mr. Ivester was with Applied Materials, a supplier of equipment and services to the semiconductor industry, and served as Director of Manufacturing and Director of U.S. Procurement in addition to various engineering and manufacturing management positions.
 Mr. Ivester also was a scientist at Bechtel Corporation, an engineering and construction company, and at Abcor, Inc., an ultrafiltration company and subsidiary of Koch Industries.
 Mr. Ivester holds a B.S. in Chemistry from the Massachusetts Institute of Technology and an M.B.A. from Stanford University.

 David R. Welland co-founded Silicon Laboratories in August 1996, has served as a Vice President and director since our inception and was appointed Fellow in March 2004.
 From November 1991 until founding Silicon Laboratories, Mr. Welland held various positions at Crystal Semiconductor/Cirrus Logic, a designer and manufacturer of integrated circuits, including Senior Design Engineer.
 Mr. Welland holds a B.S. in Electrical Engineering from the Massachusetts Institute of Technology.

 Mr. Welland's years of experience as a semiconductor designer provide him with extensive insight into our operations and qualifies him to serve as a member of our Board of Directors.